In This Article

 For instance, a younger woman will produce more testosterone.
 But by the time she undergoes menopause (over 40), her testosterone is reduced by half.

 Different amounts of testosterone are also released throughout a woman's menstrual cycle and at different times of the day.
+But a testosterone level that falls below 0.5 nmol/L indicates a testosterone deficiency.

-Dr. Dhingra says that low testosterone is common among perimenopausal and post menopausal women.
 Other conditions and situations that can cause it include:

 Low testosterone in women can be mistaken for conditions with similar symptoms.
 These include depression, thyroid disease, chronic stress, anxiety, and menopause.